The Hidden Danger of Internal Injuries After a Car Accident

 • Lung injuries, including collapsed lungs

-• Brain injuries, including concussions or bleeding
+• Traumatic brain injuries, including concussions or intracranial bleeding

 Even a relatively low-speed crash can generate enough force to cause serious internal trauma.